Resolving Turbulent Magnetohydrodynamics: A Hybrid Operator-Diffusion Framework: Code Availability

 \section{Code Availability}

 The complete source code for the Diffusion-Integrated Neural Operators (DINOs) framework developed for this study, including all modules for data generation, model training, and analysis, is publicly available in the official repository at \texttt{https://github.com/semihkacmaz/DINOs}.
+Additionally, the trained models are deposited in the Garden, a platform for sharing and running scientific AI models, and are available at the following address: \texttt{https://thegardens.ai/\#/garden/10.26311\%2Fc4bj-8h61}.